irevich/Desafio_Backend_NC/README.md

 If you do not define that enviroment variable, by default the API runs on http://localhost:3000.

-Having all the things mentionated in mind, after running the node commands explaines previously, you will see in the console a message that says "Listening to port PORT . . .", where PORT=3000 or the one defined as a enviroment variable like I have just said.
+Having all the things mentionated in mind, after running the node commands explained previously, you will see in the console a message that says "Listening to port PORT . . .", where PORT=3000 or the one defined as a enviroment variable like I have just said.
 This message indicates that the API is in execution and ready to use.

 ### Endpoints